West Palm Beach Paternity Lawyer

 - Providing an updated birth certificate to the court when parents are married after the child is born

 The mother of a child or any man who believes he may be the father may bring a petition to establish paternity in court.
 A hearing is then set where both parties are required to present evidence regarding paternity, and where genetic testing may be required.
 Where an alleged father ignores court summons or otherwise declines to partake in legal proceedings, the court may deem him the “default” legal father.
 This means he will be required to pay child support if the mother requests.

 If a man thinks he may be the father of a child, he may file a petition with the Florida Putative Father Registry.
 The registry records his parental rights, ensuring he will be contacted if the child is placed in adoption proceedings.
 The registry requires the alleged father to submit to genetic testing and state a willingness to support the child.

 By contrast, a man who believes he was wrongly named as a child’s father, either as default or otherwise, may file a petition to contest paternity in court.
 Under Florida statute, you may either rescind your signature on the child’s birth certificate within 60 days of birth or provide DNA test results establishing that you are not the father.
 The petition to contest paternity must include an affidavit from the father stating he is not the child’s biological father.
 It must be served on the child’s current legal guardians, along with the evidence he is using to support the allegation.

-Legal Representation in Palm Beach Gardens Paternity Cases
+Legal Representation in West Palm Beach Paternity Cases